jacychutw/vue-axios-practice-Employees/README.md

 npm run serve
 ```

 💡 &nbsp; Get the point?
-If no, try POST!
+If not, try POST!